katjaworska/Python-demos/README.md

 # Python-demos
-Examples of programs in Python
+Examples of my programs in Python